• About TTT

 With the Palo Duro Zipline that takes you over the canyon floor, horseback riding on your own horse in the state park, and all the mountains you’ll see, this small town rocks with open skies, rugged beauty, and miles of trails to hike.
 It’s the perfect place to schedule a road trip with the family this summer.
 Horse lovers – sign up for a guided tour of the Old West Stables.

-If you follow them on Instagram, you see notices of when the park is closed for various reasons – i.e., heavy rain, etc.
+If you follow them on Instagram, you will see notices when the park is closed for various reasons, such as heavy rain.

 Address: 11450 Park Road 5, Canyon, TX.